 What should I do if I am not renewed by my insurance company?

-As a high risk driver, you can expect to pay higher premiums for less coverage.
-Insurance companies can count on the majority of low risk drivers to pay their premiums and not have to make claim.
-High risk drivers give the insurance company an opportunity to charge more.
-There is a higher expectation that accidents will happen and claims will be made by the high risk drivers.
+As a high-risk driver, you can expect to pay higher premiums for less coverage.
+Insurance companies can count on the majority of low-risk drivers to pay their premiums and not have to make claim.

-Hopefully now you have a better idea of how speeding can affect you.
+Hopefully, now you have a better idea of how speeding can affect you.
 It’s not something to take lightly!
-Receive your free online auto insurance quotes by entering in your zip code now!
+Receive your free online auto insurance quotes by entering your zip code below!